markspereira/bokky_workshop_dapp/README.md

 # Get Started

-Go into a directory in your terminal that you want the project to reside in.
+Go into your terminal and choose a directory that you want the project to reside in.
 Enter into your terminal
 `git clone https://github.com/markspereira/bokky_workshop_dapp.git`